IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 Why?

-I dunno, felt right &mdash; the closer we get, the smaller the variations should be, like some crude form of [gradient descent][gradient descent].
+I dunno, felt right&mdash;the closer we get, the smaller the variations should be, like some crude form of [gradient descent][gradient descent].

 Does it help?